-Whether you have already booked your holiday or are worried about making plans, here’s our guide to your consumer rights if your trip is cancelled.
+Whether you have already booked your holiday or are worried about making plans following the new Omicron variant, here’s our guide to your consumer rights if your trip is cancelled.

 Am I entitled to a holiday refund if my package trip is cancelled?

-The tour operator may ask if you want to rebook for another date, choose an alternative holiday or accept a refund credit note, which can be redeemed by 30 September 2022 for either a new holiday or cash.
-Remember, you are entitled to a full cash refund and then you will have the freedom to spend your holiday money as you please.
+The tour operator may ask if you want to rebook for another date, choose an alternative holiday or accept a refund credit note.
+But remember, you are entitled to a full cash refund and then you will have the freedom to spend your holiday money as you please.

 What if I want to cancel my package holiday - can I still get a refund?